Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/HPETutorial/TUTORIAL.md

 * **:green_circle: Action**: In the UI for the `KeyPointLabeler` on `Perception Camera`, click on `CocoKeypointTemplate` to reveal the asset in the _**Project**_ tab, then click the asset to open it.

 In the _**Inspector**_ view of `CocoKeypointTemplate`, you will see the list of 18 key points of the COCO standard.
-If you expand each key point, you can see a number of options.
+If you expand each key point, you can see several options.
 The `Label` property defines a string that can be used for mapping custom joints on the character to this template (we will do this shortly).
 The `Associate To Rig` flag denotes whether this key point can be directly mapped to a standard Unity key point in the rigged character.
 If this flag is enabled, the key point will then be mapped to the `Rig Label` chosen below it.
 The `Rig Label` dropdown displays a list of all standard joints available in rigged characters in Unity.
-In our case here, the list does not include the nose joint, that is why the `nose` key point has `Associate To Rig` disabled.
+In our case the list does not include the nose joint, so the `nose` key point has `Associate To Rig` disabled.
 If you look at an example that does exist in the list of standard joints (e.g. `neck`), the `Associate to Rig` flag is enabled, and the proper corresponding joint is selected as `Rig Label`.
 Note that when `Associate To Rig` is disabled, the `Rig Label` property is ignored.
 The image below depicts the nose and neck examples:

 <p align="center">
 <img src="Images/coco_template.png" width="500"/>
 </p>

-If you review the list you will see the other two joints besides `nose` that are not associated to the rig are `left_ear` and `right_ear`.
+If you review the list you will see that the `left_ear` and `right_ear` joints are also not associated with the rig.

 * **:green_circle: Action**: Expand the `Player` object's hierarchy in the scene to find the `Head` object.